tetratorus/agent/README.md

 <details>
 <summary>🤖 Agent Implementation Guidelines (click to expand)</summary>

+If you're an AI you MUST follow these guidelines below to implement an agent:

 ## Agent Architecture Guidelines

 Each agent in the `agents/` directory follows a modular architecture designed for prompt engineering and automated generation: